3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

 While Authorizations manage permissions, Authentication manages login, logout and user management (create delete etc.).
 While Django uses a session based cookie, this is not possible for a REST API as the S in Rest stands for stateless.
 Therefore, every request has to be fully independent.
 The solution is to add a unique identifier into the request.
 This can be a token of any kind.
 DRF offers: basic, session, token, and default.

  - **Basic**: The string username:password is encoded into base64 and send under "Authorization" in the header.
 This should only be done through a secure https connection because the credentials can easily be stolen and reused.
  - **Session**: After basic authentication, a cookie is generated on both sides that will further on be used to generate an ID which will be sent in the header.
-The database is only hit once for credentials and they are only in the first request, however managing these sessions for multiple front ends and many users
+The database is only hit once for credentials and they are only in the first request, however managing these sessions for multiple front ends and many users is challenging and it is a stateful approach which violates the REST principle.
+This is therefore not advised.

 ## Tutorial summary
 Rest - Representational state transfer